 If you tire of garments after just a few wears, Le Tote is the answer to that.
 This clothing subscription box rents items to its clients, meaning garments and accessories are returned after as few or as many wears as the client fancies.
 Le Tote also gives users the option to buy any garment they fall in love with at a significantly discounted rate.

-Le Tote has two plans: its classic subscription starts at $79 per month and its maternity subscription starts at $89 per month.
+Le Tote has two plans: its classic subscription starts at $59 per month and its maternity subscription starts at $79 per month.
 Clients get to choose each garment and accessory that’s sent to them, with recommendations from Le Tote on offer, so the monthly fee is never wasted on unloved items.
-The company also provides a $5 per month insurance plan that covers potential damage.
+The company also offers a $5 per month optional insurance plan that covers potential damage.

 For items that clients can’t part with, their discounted cost gets deducted from the credit card on file once the tote’s other items are returned.
-If a client decides to send back that beloved item, it can always be rented again at a later date—that is, after it’s cleaned and sterilized between every shipment.
 Items offered vary from scarves and necklaces to jackets and blouses.

-For clients who desire a constantly rotating closet, Le Tote will send out up to two totes per month, stocked with brands like Calvin Klein and French Connection depending on the client’s subscription plan.
+For clients who desire a constantly rotating closet, Le Tote will send out unlimited totes per month, stocked with brands like Calvin Klein and French Connection depending on the client’s subscription plan.
 There’s also the option to pause or cancel a membership at any time, and delivery and returns are always free.

 Best Luxury: Trunk Club